ramseylab/cs340/assignment1.md

+# An in-class demonstration of how to do Assignment&nbsp;1 for CS340

+## Stephen Ramsey
+## CS340, Spring 2022

+# Some documentation references you might find useful
 In this class, we will be using the MariaDB relational database management system.
 The definitive set of documentation for how to use MariaDB server is the [MariaDB Server Documentation website](https://mariadb.com/kb/en/documentation/);